7 Digital Transformation Challenges & How to Face Them

 5. Competing priorities

 When it comes to taking digital transformation steps, every department could benefit.
 You can only pursue so many initiatives at once without spreading your resources and focus too thin.
 The challenge is choosing which ones to bring to life.
 Remember, digital transformation is a marathon, not a sprint.

-A good place to start is by studying the market to understand your customers’ unmet needs and and where your competitors are failing to satisfy.
+A good place to start is by studying the market to understand your customers’ unmet needs and where your competitors are failing to satisfy.
 This space is an opportunity to innovate and improve the customer experience through new technology.

 Staying on top of technological trends will also help you to gauge which ones are going to bring value to your business.
-This includes staying up to date on emerging technology as well the relevant shifts in consumer behavior as it pertains to technology.
+This includes staying up to date on emerging technology as well as the relevant shifts in consumer behavior as it pertains to technology.

 Successful digital transformation requires a transformation of security as well.
 Some of the largest companies in the world have fell victim to cyber attacks.
 IP, personal information, and finances are at risk.
 In the digital world, contained enterprise networks of the past no longer exist.
 Security must be embedded directly into all applications.